rjbrown57/binman/Readme.md

 ## Config Sync

-To run binman you effectively you need a config.
+To run binman effectively you need a config.

-Running binman with no arguements and no config will populate the following config to your OS's appropriate [config directory](https://pkg.go.dev/os#UserConfigDir).
+Running binman with no arguements, and no config will populate the following config to your OS's appropriate [config directory](https://pkg.go.dev/os#UserConfigDir).
 On linux the config file will be added to `~/.config/binman/config`.

 Binman also allows supplying a configfile from an alternate path with the `-c` flag or by the "BINMAN_CONFIG" environment variable.